stummjr/doc.scrapinghub.com/dash.rst

 Deploying eggs
 ==============

-If your project needs code from an external python library, you can deploy a python egg by using dash.
+If your project needs code from an external python library, you can deploy a python egg by using Dash.
 See `setuptools`_ for details about egg concepts, preparation and building.
 If you want to provide to your project your own library, the first steps are, in short: